KSG-IT/ksg-nett/CONTRIBUTING.md

  1. Create a `feature/<domain>/<name>` branch
  2. Make awesome stuff
  3. Push final code to your branch
- 4. Go to github and create a pull request (PR) into the `develop` branch (check out [this guide](https://help.github.com/articles/creating-a-pull-request/)
+ 4. Go to github and create a pull request (PR) into the `develop` branch

 ## Branching